selenalee123/Netflix/README.md

 # Netflix
 This project is a simplified front end clone of Netflix.
-It was created with React and CSS (Grid and Flexbox).
+It was created with Reactnative and AWS.
 It uses The MovieDB Api to search for movies and display details.
 Feel free to contribute!

 Tools used:
 Backend: